-But knowing which foods should strictly be avoided is also vital knowledge to have – your guinea pigs health depends on it.
+But knowing which foods should strictly be avoided is also vital knowledge to have – your guinea pig’s health (and potentially their life) depends on it.

 Many foods are completely, 100% off limits to guinea pigs and should never ever be given to them.